-On the ’Töissä täällä’ webpage you can find information when searching for skilled employees, and if you want information regarding the payment of salaries.
-This page is maintained by the Töissä-täällä network.
+On this ’Töissä täällä’ (at work here) webpage you can find information on the recruitment of skilled employees, subsidies, tools and services.
+This page is maintained by the Töissä täällä -network.

 Here in Southwest Finland, there are over 30,000 competent professionals with languages other than Finnish as their mother-tongue, who are motivated to work in their own field of expertise and who can provide useful knowledge and abilities to prospective employers.
 In addition to their professional knowledge, workers from other countries can offer their international competence, language skills and fresh perspectives and ideas.
 Multicultural work environments are beneficial for employers and for companies, as well as for their clients.

 There are many tools available to support recruitment.

 Explore these tools, and find the best way of recruiting for you today!